Adama Sanogo wins after being favorite for March Madness Most Outstanding Player odds

 The takeaway here is that a championship winner will also win the Most Outstanding Player award.

-You have to go back some 40 years to 1983 to find the last MOP winner who didn’t play on the championship-winning side.
+You have to go back over 40 years to 1983 to find the last MOP winner who didn’t play on the championship-winning side.
 That player was Hakeem Olajuwon, who played for Houston.

 How To Bet On March Madness Most Outstanding Player Odds

 If you’re a first-time bettor in March Madness Most Outstanding Player odds, the way the odds are listed may not make sense.
 That’s OK.
-We’re here to help and will detail below how it works.
+We’re here to help!

 When you go to your sportsbook odds to win March Madness Most Outstanding Player, you’ll see the odds listed like this:

-On the flip side, if you think a player like Brandon Miller of the Alabama Crimson Tide will win it and you bet $100, you would get $1,700 returned to you – the $100 stake and $1,600 in profit.
+On the flip side, if you think a player like Mark Sears of the Alabama Crimson Tide will win it and you bet $100, you would get $1,700 returned to you – the $100 stake and $1,600 in profit.

 To see how much you’d win on the futures odds, check out our Odds Calculator.
 It’ll show you what your payout would be based on the odds and amount wagered.